 MSE’s Credit Club takes the “eligibility” assessment one stage further because it asks you for information about your income.
 This should let it get closer to the “affordability” checks that lenders do.

 Freq – some services let you see the up to date situation each time you use them (“daily”).
 Others take a snapshot every 30 days (“monthly”).
 This may sound important, but for most people it doesn’t matter much as credit ratings usually change fairly slowly.
 If you have closed an account or started making payments to a new one, it will take a few weeks to show up anyway.

 So which should you use?

-That depends why you want to look.
-Here are the typical reasons with my suggestion for each situation.
+That depends on why you want to look.
+Here are some typical reasons, together with my suggestion for each situation.

 You want to see the details of your credit records.
 Use the TOP THREE CREDIT CHECKERS.